swipswaps/Hagar/DESIGN.md

 The proxy is a class which implements the interface.

+NOTE: for this design to work *well* (minimal interface dispatch) may require:

+* Serializer object pooling (done, we have that ability today)
+* Type substitution?!
+I.e, ideally we would want to say "deserialize this class which specifies the grain *interface* type, but specify the concrete grain type instead.
+    * I'm not certain if this is a good idea yet:
+        * For one, an interface can be implemented by multiple classes.
+        * How would this target grain extensions?
+        * Ideally we serialize the minimum information required to get the target (grain).
+        * In the event that the target is not yet activated, we also need anough information to activate it.
+            * NewPlacement calls could include additional information which is not usually required.
+        * GrainReference serialization today is flawed in terms of how generic arguments are serialized (as strings) and there are edge cases for generics (eg when iface generic params don't match class generic parameters).
+Currently the mapping between interface and implementation (type id) is done on the caller.
+The caller has a copy of the type map and constructs a GrainId/GrainReference using that type map.
+        * How should versioning work?
+Similar to iface -> class mapping, that can be done on the caller (during addressing/placement) and a version stamp added to the message header.

+Message:
+  * Target -> Some app-specific definition of the target
+  * Invokable -> Encapsulates target Interface, Method, Arguments
+    * Reason to include interface: by including interface as a `Type`, we can support grain extensions
+		* Alternatively, because grain extensions must implement a special marker interface (IGrainExtension), we always know that the target will not directly implement the required interface and the invoker can _ask the target for its extension_.
+This last bit is hand-wavy and needs design.

 ``` csharp
 // All methods generate a close which implements IInvokable.
 // Methods with arguments also implement IInvokableWithArguments